Did you know there are 131,760 astrological types?CLICK HERE! 90 Page Expansive Natal Astrology Charts - Only $29.95 CLICK HERE!

 Meridian: any circle with its center at the Earth’s center passing through the observer’s zenith and the North or South Pole.
 The meridian is that "vertical circle" passing through the center of the Earth and perpendicular to the horizon (the definition of a vertical circle) that also passes through the north and south points on the horizon.
 The Meridian is also perpendicular to the Prime Vertical, the vertical circle passing through the east and west points on the horizon.
 The horizon and Meridian planes quarter the local sky and form the 12 houses when trisected by planes perpendicular to the Prime Vertical and passing through the horizon’s north - south line (see diagram on page 117).
 All local meridians intersect the ecliptic at the tenth and fourth house cusps.
 The 24 Standard Time Meridians are each 15° apart, and define the time within the irregularly shaped Time Zones around each of them.

-Midheaven: The midheaven is the ecliptic degree most directly overhead: the intersection of the local meridian with the ecliptic above the horizon.
-The highest point in the local sky on the planet’s path, it is also known as the tenth house cusp, or the Medium Coeli (MC).
+Midheaven: The highest point in the local sky on the planet’s path, it is also known as the tenth house cusp, or the Medium Coeli (MC).
 It is one’s point of maximum externalization: the social world most distant from intimate, personal life.
 It is what we need to do with our life in order to grow.
+The midheaven is the ecliptic degree most directly overhead: the intersection of the local meridian with the ecliptic above the horizon.
 To see where the Medium Coeli a.k.a.
 Midheaven is in a Natal Chart, Click here!

 Minor Aspect: the semisquare, quincunx, semisextile, sesquiquadrate, quintile, biquintile, septile, biseptile, triseptile, novile and decile.
 To see what the aspects look like in a Natal Chart, Click here!